NordicSemiconductor/asset-tracker-cloud-docs/docs/devices/FlashingCertificate/Index.rst

 To connect your device, you need to complete the following steps:

 * :ref:`Generate the certificates <devices-provisioning-certificate-generate>`
-* Provision the certificates to your device.
+* Provision the certificates to your device

-You can provision the certificates in the following ways:
+  * Using CLI
+  * Using nRF Connect for Desktop

 .. toctree::
    :titlesonly:
+   :caption: Subpages:

    CLI.rst
    Desktop.rst